Warwick-iGEM-2021/warwick-igem-2021.github.io/content/Model.md

 - Q. Is the model realistic?

   A. The model is a balance of realism with abstraction.
-If the model were designed to be holly realistic model, it would inevitably turn into a "hospital simulator", would be too complex to design, and take too long to run on current computers.
+If the model were designed to be wholly realistic model, it would inevitably turn into a "hospital simulator", would be too complex to design, and take too long to run on current computers.
 However, the model must not be too heavily abstracted, as otherwise it does not fully encode the complexities of the system.
 We carefully designed the model to only consider the aspects of the real world we thought relevant to its results, and abstracted away the rest, and were shown to have done this correctly by completing the validation process.
 In summary, the model is realistic "where it counts", but it does not simulate unnecessary complexities

 - Q. Is the model useful?